lucapette/website/content/writing/vim-for-rails-developers-a-screencast-review.markdown

 ---
-categories:
+tags:
   - vim
+  - rails
 date: "2011-03-10T00:00:00Z"
 description: a review of a screencast by Ben Orenstein
 keywords: vim, rails, screencast
-title: 'Vim for rails developers: a screencast review'
+title: "Vim for rails developers: a screencast review"
 ---

 I have recently published my first